IBAC takes its responsibility to look after the welfare of everyone involved in our work seriously. This includes protecting the welfare of witnesses.

 Will you be identified as a witness?

 We may prohibit or restrict publication of any information or evidence given as part of a public examination.
-However, there may be occasions in a public examination or a court case where it is necessary to identify you.
-This would be done in full consultation with you beforehand.
+However, in the course of a public examination witnesses will be identified.

 Do you have to give evidence to us?